-“Good Morning U.S.A.!
-Welcome to Good Morning U.S.A.
-The morning talk show that’s your number one source for news, weather, and traffic, and here’s your host, Diane Mason.
+“Good Morning, U.S.A., welcome to the premier morning show.
+The place for news, weather, and traffic updates.
+And here’s your host, Diane Mason.
 Good morning, Diane.”

 “Good morning, Dave.
-Let me introduce our audience to this lovely woman beside me.
-Mattie Olsen is a member of an elite group called Super Centenarians.
-She is one of only seventy-seven people documented to be 110 years or older.
-Mattie is 119 years young.
-She was born on a wagon train when her parents traveled from Missouri to California.
-She has seen our country go from the Old West to our modern age of cell phones, computers, and ipods.
+Let me introduce our audience to this lovely lady beside me.
+Mattie Olsen is a member of an exclusive organization called Supercentenarians.
+At age 119, she is one of only seventy-seven people alive today who have to be 110 years or older.
+Mattie was born on a wagon train when her parents traveled from Missouri to California.
+She has seen our nation go from the Old West to our modern age of cell phones, computers, and iPods.

 “Mattie, you must have seen just about everything in your lifetime.”
-She softly laid her slender hand on Mattie’s gnarled ones.
-Her long blonde hair added to the stylish appearance of her stunning blue suit and white silk blouse.
-In thirteen-years as CBS’s chief anchor, she has interviewed Presidents, world-leaders, and a Pope.
+Diane softly laid her slim hand on Mattie’s gnarled ones.
+She was stunning in her blue suit and white silk blouse.
+Her long blonde hair added to her smart appearance.
+In her thirteen-years as CBS’s senior anchor, she has interviewed Presidents, world leaders, and a Pope.
 Never, however, had she anticipated an interview more than this one.
-To Diane, Mattie represented volumes of living history.
+To Diane, Mattie represented volumes of unwritten living history.

 “Mattie, you’re amazing.
 May I call you, Mattie?”
-Diane respected this woman and wanted to convey it.
+Diane respected this woman and wanted to show it.

 “Sure, that’s my name, ain’t it?”
 Mattie cackled at her own wit.
-Her mind was as sharp as it had been at age forty thought spent most of her time in a wheelchair.
+Although she was wheelchair-bound, her mind was as sharp as it was at forty.

 “Why is that?”
 Diane was curious.